 Surgery will be done to repair the intestine.
 Supportive care will be given.

 Nutrition normally enters the body through the intestines.
 When the intestines are not working the right way, nutrition will be delivered into the blood stream.
-Your baby will have an IV or small belly button tube.
+The baby will have an IV or small belly button tube.
 Nutrition will be delivered through the tube before and after surgery.

 Fluid and gas can build up in the intestine.
 They can cause swelling and vomiting.
 The fluid and gas can cause problems during surgery.